edge20200/Only-Uploader/README.md

 # Only-Uploader

-Forked from L4G Upload Assistant, thanks for all the work L4G on this tool.
+Forked from L4G Upload Assistant, thanks for all the work L4G on this tool and all the forks and updates.

 This fork is being maintained by OE.